Changes in RS Engine Design

 Cylinder Stud and Push Rod Tube Measurements

-I measured these prior to removing them so I can install them to the correct depth.
+I measured the stud height above the face of the cylinder and push rod tube depth in the hole in the cylinder prior to removing them so I can install them to the correct depths.
 That said, I found the push rod tubes were not installed at the correct depth in the cylinder holes as explained later.

 Cylinder Stud Measurements

-I measure the exposed threads of the studs before I remove.
-Then I can install them with the correct length of exposed thread.
+I measure the exposed threads of the studs before I remove them.
 I measure 27 mm of exposed thread.